Meyaadha Maan: Theatrical

-The film's initial theatrical release of 17 November 2017, came as a result of the strike announced by Tamil Film Producers Council over the additional local body tax levied by the Tamil Nadu state government, due to which some of the Tamil films which were scheduled for Diwali release excluding the high-profile release Mersal (2017), got delayed.
+The film's initial theatrical release of 17 November 2017, came as a result of the strike announced by Tamil Film Producers Council over the additional local body tax levied by the Tamil Nadu government, due to which some of the Tamil films which were scheduled for Diwali release excluding the higher profile release Mersal (2017), got delayed.
 The producers and distributors felt that moving the release forward to coincide with the festival would garner larger audiences and also the spillover audiences from Mersal would instead choose to see Meyaadha Maan.
-After the strike came to an end on 12 October, the producers announced for a theatrical release on 18 October 2017.
+After the strike ended on 12 October, the producers announced for a theatrical release on 18 October 2017.

 Screening

-The film opened to 100 screens across Tamil Nadu, but with the positive feedback from critics and audiences, it resulted in a steady growth in the number of screens across Tamil Nadu, Malaysia and Singapore within days of the film's release.
-Some of the trade analysts believed that the film has benefited not only from the word-of-mouth but also due to the unique promotional ways initiated by producers which resulted in the good exposure among audiences.
+The film opened to 100 screens across Tamil Nadu, but with positive feedback from critics and audiences, it resulted in a steady growth in the number of screens across Tamil Nadu, Malaysia and Singapore within days of the film's release.
+Some trade analysts believed that the film benefited not only from the word-of-mouth but also due to the unique promotional ways initiated by producers which resulted in the good exposure among audiences.

-Re-Release
+Re-release

-The film saw a re-release on 7 March 2018, due to the standoff between film producers and digital service providers on the increase of Virtual Print Fee charges which resulted in the stalling of Tamil film releases.
+The film saw a re-release on 7 March 2018.
 It opened in more than 75 theatres which is the highest for a re-release film.

-Marketing and Distribution
+Marketing and distribution

 The teaser trailer of the film was released by actor Dhanush through his Twitter handle in late July 2017.
 As a part of the film's promotions, the makers dubbed the film as "Royapurathu La La Land" (La La Land in Royapuram) and released posters and captions on the trailer to depict the film in that particular way.
-Critics believed that the promotion is a result of the film which explored the similar themes comparing with the 2016 Hollywood film of the same name, as both films are of musical romantic genre.
+Critics believed that the promotion is a result of the film which explored the similar themes comparing with the 2016 American film of the same name, as both films are of musical romantic genre.